gerph/riscos-presenter/README.md

 * `pre.border.colour`: Defines the colour of the border, or `none` to not use any
 * `pre.border.fore-colour`: Defines the colour of the 3D effect fore colour, or `none` to not use any
 * `pre.border.opposite-colour`: Defines the colour of the 3D effect opposite colour, or `none` to not use any
+* `quote.padding.top`/`quote.padding.bottom`: Defines the space around a block quote (sizes described as above)
+* `quote.padding.inset`: Defines the inset horizontally of the block quote.

 ### Supported markdown